12 Impressive Movies To Learn Turkish

 Both met in a hospital, and she convinced him to marry to escape her restrictive, repressive, and abusive male relatives.

-The lengthy dialogues about the complex social issues will undoubtedly prove tricky but valuable for intermediate and advanced learners.
+The lengthy dialogues on complex social issues will undoubtedly be challenging but valuable for intermediate and advanced learners.

 10. Bir Zamanlar Anadolu’da (Once Upon a Time in Anatolia) — 2011.

-It is a flick that has received several positive reviews from critics and won many awards in various film festivals.
+It is a film that has received several positive reviews from critics and won numerous awards at various film festivals.

-The first two hours of the movie Mustang take place at night in the vast countryside of Anatolia.
+The first two hours of the movie Mustang take place at night in the vast Anatolian countryside.

-The caravan set out searching for a dead body comprises a police commissioner, a prosecutor, a doctor, a driver, two murder suspects, and a man with a laptop who will type out the testimony.
+The caravan set out searching for a dead body, comprised of a police commissioner, a prosecutor, a doctor, a driver, two murder suspects, and a man with a laptop who would type out the testimony.

 11. Mustang (2015)